Medically reviewed by Amy Gorin, MS, RDN

 In the study, published in the Journal of the Academy of Nutrition and Dietetics, 48 postmenopausal women with pre-hypertension or early stages of hypertension were given either ¾ ounces freeze-dried blueberry powder (equivalent to a cup of blueberries) or the equivalent amount of a placebo.

 By now, I hope you're convinced that it's a great idea to blend up this blueberry and peanut butter smoothie.
-It's a delicious creation!
+The berry banana smoothie is a delicious creation!

 What are your thoughts on this wild blueberry peanut butter smoothie?
 What are your favorite smoothie ingredients to add to a protein fruit smoothie?
-Tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.
+How else do you cook with frozen blueberries?

 Wild Blueberry Peanut Butter Smoothie